 “Everything changed for me once I started talking.”

-In the framework of our #thisway campaign, the EHC interviewed Scott McLean (31), a patient with severe haemophilia A, who shared with us how haemophilia impacted his mental health, how he went from denial to acceptance, and how you as a patient can also look after your mental health.
+In the framework of our #ThisWay Campaign, the EHC interviewed Scott McLean (31) from the United Kingdom, a patient with severe haemophilia A, who shared with us how haemophilia impacted his mental health, how he went from denial to acceptance, and how you as a patient can also look after your mental health.

 We hope you find Scott’s story inspirational.
 If you have any questions or would like to get in touch with Scott, please do not hesitate to drop us an email.